WUJJU/WorkingSchedule/README.txt

 4. resume revise and 20(x)

 week13 May 9 -May 15
-1. new york travel
+1. new york travel (v)
-2 federate search java project
+2 federate search java project(x)

 week14 May 16- May 23
 1. resume revise and send
-2. rent my room
+2. rent my room(v)
 3. thread and sort
 4. contact UN advisor
+5. Driver License

+Week May 24-June 1